Apostolic Nunciature to Ethiopia

 The Apostolic Nunciature to Ethiopia is an ecclesiastical office of the Catholic Church in Ethiopia.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio with the rank of an ambassador.
+The Apostolic Nuncio to Ethiopia is usually also the Apostolic Nuncio to Djibouti, the Apostolic Delegate to Somalia and Apostolic Representative to the African Union upon his appointment.